-Then a thorough facial analysis is going to be key, to diagnose what the problem is.
+Then a thorough facial analysis is important, if you want to diagnose skin conditions correctly.

 For the purpose of this series, I’m going to look at both the visual face analysis and the verbal questions asked during the analysis process, which helps to give a better overview of the skin.

 There are also some really good technical tools that can be used to analyse the skin.

 The Wood’s Lamp – otherwise known as fluorescent spectroscopy – I often use when teaching my students, as it’s a great way of carrying out an in-depth analysis on someone’s skin.

 It is a method that relies on ultraviolet light to assess skins conditions.

 Ultraviolet light can provide a lot of information about physical and chemical properties in the skin.

 This is because the rays can penetrate under the surface to the deeper layers.

 Skin conditions actually show up as different colours on the skin: